Predicting band gaps and band-edge positions of oxide perovskites using DFT and machine learning: Introduction

 \section{Introduction}

-The band gap and band-edge positions (i.e., ionization energy and electron affinity) are basic properties of semiconductors and insulators, and often dictate the suitability of materials for device applications.
+The bandgap and band-edge positions (i.e., ionization energy and electron affinity) are basic properties of semiconductors and insulators, and often dictate the suitability of materials for device applications.
 Their prediction, based on first-principles methods, is key to novel materials discovery.
-DFT calculations\cite{Kohn1964,Kohn1965} based on LDA\cite{Hohenberg1964} or GGA\cite{Perdew1996} are often used to predict stable crystal structures, with lattice parameters within 1-2\% of the experimental values\cite{Tran2016,Lianhua2014}.
+DFT calculations\cite{Kohn1964,Kohn1965} based on LDA\cite{Hohenberg1964} or GGA\cite{Perdew1996, Perdew_metaGGA} are often used to predict stable crystal structures, with lattice parameters within 1-2\% of the experimental values\cite{Tran2016,Lianhua2014}.
 These calculations are extremely fast and scalable, permitting the study of the energetic and structural properties of thousands of materials with relatively modest computing resources and in relatively short times, playing a central role in current materials discovery research efforts based on high-throughput computation.
-However, when standard LDA or GGA functionals are employed, band gaps (Eg) predicted by DFT are severely underestimated in comparison to experimental values.
+However, when standard LDA or GGA functionals are employed, bandgaps ($E_g$) predicted by DFT are severely underestimated in comparison to experimental values\cite{Perdew_DFT,Perdew1983,ShamDFT,PaulaDFT}.
 Predicting $E_g$ of semiconductors and insulators requires going beyond LDA or GGA approximations in DFT, making the calculations much more involved and computationally expensive.

-Methods that accurately predict band gaps are very expensive with respect to both computational resources and wall time.
-The simplest approach is to mix Fock exchange with GGA exchange in a hybrid functional\cite{Becke1993,Perdew1996_1,Heyd2003,Heyd2006}, partially correcting the self-interaction error in DFT-LDA/GGA, giving band gaps very close to the experimental values for many materials\cite{Brothers2008,Xiao2011,Kim2009,Henderson2011}.
-This increases the computation time by ten fold compared to DFT-LDA/GGA calculations.
+Methods that accurately predict bandgaps are very expensive with respect to both computational resources and wall time.
+The simplest approach is to mix Fock exchange with GGA exchange in a hybrid functional\cite{Becke1993,Perdew1996_1,Heyd2003,Heyd2006}, partially correcting the self-interaction error in DFT-LDA/GGA, giving bandgaps very close to the experimental values for many materials\cite{Brothers2008,Xiao2011,Kim2009,Henderson2011}.
+This increases the computation time tenfold compared to DFT-LDA/GGA calculations.
 More formally rigorous approaches would be to use the Green’s function quasi-particle GW \cite{Luoie1996,Kresse2006,Chen2015} or the wavefunction-based quantum Monte Carlo\cite{Hunt2018,Yang2020,Hunt2020} method, yet at the expense of at least an extra order of magnitude in computational time.
 As a result, these are not generally amenable to high-throughput computational approaches, posing a stringent obstacle to novel materials discovery.